DocHatty/Vulpes-Celare/README.md

 ## The Problem

-Healthcare organizations want to use LLMs for clinical workflows (summarization, decision support, documentation assistance) but **PHI cannot leave the network**.
+Healthcare providers, researchers, and students want to use LLMs for clinical workflows (summarization, decision support, documentation assistance) but **PHI cannot leave the network**.
 Existing solutions force a choice:

 | Approach | Trade-off |
 |:--|:--|